 (Facilitator fees provided by district or CBO) | $4,500.00 |

 To ensure the highest quality, we recommend in person training for 3 full days.
+Training costs depend on number of youth and students served.

 Hybrid model includes 2 full days of training and 1 day of online teach-backs.
+Train-the-trainer guidelines provided by request.

-Annual 4-hour Booster Training and Ongoing Technical Assistance (via zoom): $5,000.00
+Annual 4-hour Booster Training and Ongoing Technical Assistance (via zoom). $3,000.00

 - Introduction to CQI teams.
 Describes the importance of having a CQI implementation team, who should be on the team, and how it should operate.

 - Team charter/agreement.
-Contains a template that CQI implementation teams can use to define core team agreements.
+Contains a template that CQI implementation teams can use to define core team

 - Team decision-making techniques.
 Describes two decision-making models CQI implementation teams can use to make key decisions.